znmto/Kiosk/README.md

 ### `Purpose`

-This is a WIP social web app to share current media consumption among friends.
-Of the 4 media categories, Films and TV Series will retrieve data from [OMDB](https://www.omdbapi.com/), Games from [IGDB](https://www.igdb.com/discover) and Books from [Google Books](https://developers.google.com/books).
+This is a WIP social web app to share current media consumption among friends and view recommendations based on selections.
+Films and TV Series components will retrieve data from [OMDB](https://www.omdbapi.com/), Games from [IGDB](https://www.igdb.com/discover) and Books from [Google Books](https://developers.google.com/books).

-React in TS is used client-side, with a Cloud Function acting as a proxy server for API calls and DB action triggers.
+React with TypeScript is used client-side, with a Cloud Function acting as a proxy server for some API calls and DB subscriptions/triggers.
 Firestore is used for Authentication and as a Database.

 Authentication in the client is managed using the React Context API.
 React-Select is used to search for and persist data from the APIs.
 All lifecycle events are handled using React Hooks.
 Styling is achieved with a mix of Styled-Components and Material UI.